Software⏱️ 3 min read📅 2026-06-02

 How to Fix: Windows Explorer Not Responding But Crashes or Restarts (Windows 11)

-Windows Explorer Not Responding But Crashes or Restarts (Windows 11) - Try running the System File Checker again, and then try resetting Windows Explorer to its default settings.
+Fix Windows Explorer Not Responding But Crashes or Res.
+Run the System File Checker again and if.
+Step-by-step guide included.

 Quick Answer: Run the System File Checker again and if that doesn't work, reset Windows Explorer to its default settings by going to Settings > Apps & features > Reset Windows Explorer.